How ePayment works online

 - MobilePay

-The ePayment API automatically reserves the payment and provides a receipt of the successful payment.
+The ePayment API automatically reserves the payment and provides confirmation of the successful payment.

 5. The merchant's shop confirms the order